 Ariane Vera was born in Munich, south of Germany, with Argentinian & Spanish roots.
 She took cello and ballet classes before picking up the guitar at 13 years.
 At the age of 15, she won competitions and local music awards and shared her music at events and festivals, amongst others the Pop Open Stuttgart 2010.

-Ariane moved to Scotland for her studies in English Literature & International Relations at the University of Aberdeen (Scotland) including an exchange semester at Trinity College Dublin.
-She focused on climate politics and intergovernmental cooperation under the Paris Agreement, graduating with a First Class Degree.
+Ariane moved to Scotland for her studies in English Literature & International Relations, graduating with a First Class Degree from the University of Aberdeen (Scotland), with exchange semester at Trinity College Dublin.
+She continued sharing her music in bars, and cafés and performed at the Aberdeen Music Hall Closing Ceremony in 2016.

+Extracurricular activities included the engagement for social start-ups in based in Munich and Berlin in PR & Communication.
 She wrote for digital magazines and platforms based in Berlin, Cologne, and Hamburg on the topics of women empowerment, social entrepreneurship, climate change, and sustainability.
 She also co-authored an eBook in collaboration with a leadership consultancy on the topic of women empowerment & leadership.

 During a longer stay in Mendoza, Argentina, she got to see the effects of climate change first hand and shared the controversial story of soy plantations in Argentina and the power of conscious decisions in everyday life at her third TEDx conference at TEDxMetzingen.